bennataraj/quoteForm/README.md

 # quoteForm

-Javascript quotation form

-Currently working on creating a real-time Javascript quotation form for insurance related quoted based on user selections
+A Javascript/JQuery realtime quotation form used for insurance related price quote